 Sidebar: Some Christians have always seen right through Calvinism

 Calvinists don’t seem to mind Biblical illiteracy, either, for all the hand-wringing I’ve seen them do over it.
 In the 1970s-1990s, they sure weren’t saying that Biblical literacy was the most important thing for Southern Baptists to pursue.
 No, they were all tootling the inerrancy horn with vigor.
 Thus, I see their laments over Biblical illiteracy as disingenuous at best.

-(The very last thing any Christian leader should want, anyway, is for the flocks to read the Bible for themselves and without their Jesus filters affixed firmly in place.
+Granted, the very last thing any Christian leader should want, anyway, is for the flocks to read the Bible for themselves and without their Jesus filters affixed firmly in place.
 That’s exactly how I deconverted, and how a lot of other people do too, after all.
-There’s a reason why Catholic leaders kept the flocks away from that book for so many centuries.)
+There’s a reason why Catholic leaders kept the flocks away from that book for so many centuries.